 For years, we have been quenching our thirst for manufactured horror and gore with the genre of slasher movies.
 Our filmmakers and writers are generous enough to flood us with gore and horror at various degrees of tolerance levels.
 Besides providing entertainment at the cost of our fear factor, slasher movies also function as an escape route to evade similar real-life situations.
 From the beginning, it hasn’t been for the feeble hearts.
-Slasher movies are always on demand for their adrenaline rush and chill for those who want to watch them in custom viewing arrangements.
+Slasher movies are always in demand for their thrilling horror and chilling settings.
 Netflix addresses this need and has curated an impressive list of slasher movies.
-So, here’s the list of really good slasher movies on Netflix that are available to stream right now.
-The list includes teen horror movies, 90s slasher movies, modern and classic slasher films.
+The list includes teen horror movies, 90s slasher movies, and modern and classic slasher films.

 11. Texas Chainsaw Massacre (2022)